atriple/Programming-Practice/competitions/README.md

-Directories to store active programming contest.
+Directories to store programming contest.